-Trauma-impacted children who are not identified and supported appropriately do not perform on standardized tests at the same level as others.
+When trauma-impacted children are not identified and supported appropriately, they do not perform on standardized tests at the same level as others.
 Yet, to receive funding from various sources, our state and our district, continue to be required and accountable to evaluate the children (like Danny) solely as a conglomeration of “standardized test” scores.

 Away from trauma competency

-Ignoring, or not caring, Education “Reformers” continue to push and push for a ‘factory model’ of education with more and more ‘standardization’, synchronized timing and more testing.
+Ignoring, or not caring, Education “Reformers” continue to push and push for an education “factory” with more and more ‘standardization’, synchronized timing and more testing.

 I choose to confront the bully.
 Join me.

-Children do have a right to be safe, in all ways, when they go to school and they have a right of equal access to their education.
+All children do have a right to be safe, in all ways, when they go to school and they have a right of equal access to their education.
 Is your school trauma-informed?